This page contains affiliate links. Please read our disclosure for more info.

 Families can hire bodyboards here at Nukumoi Surf Co. right opposite the beach.

-Why not seek additional thrills from above in this Eco-Friendly 8-Line Zipline Adventure where you will soar over three different valleys against a backdrop of breathtaking mountain views and ocean scenery.
+If you are looking for more adventure, check out this Zipline Adventure where you will soar over three different valleys against a backdrop of breathtaking mountain views and ocean scenery.

 11) Kiahuna Beach

 Those without small children might prefer to make their way to Kiahuna Beach, which sits right in front of the Sheraton Kauai Resort.
 It connects to Poipu Beach but is much quieter.

 We stayed in a great condo at Kiahuna Plantation Resort, sitting right on the beach.

 Kiahuna Beach is perfect for sunbathing, staring out at the idyllic view of palm trees lining the crescent shore.

 A reef just out from the shore is ideal for snorkelling, and the waters generally stay lovely and calm for swimming.

 The gentle wave action means this is also a good beach for beginner surf lessons.
 Book yours at Kauai Surf School.

 Parking is limited to resort guests, so I recommend parking at Poipu Beach as it’s only a short walk away.